-At the end, when they showed the woman with a bag over her head, you could clearly see her face through the bag.
-If she'd had the bag over her face as she was killed the bag would have been foggy because of her breath.
+At the end, when the woman with a bag over her head is shown, her face can be seen through the bag.
+If she'd had the bag over her face as she was killed, the bag would have been foggy because of her breath.

 Amita: (to Charlie after he rides an aerodynamic kart with no propulsion) 21.07 seconds, 68.3 miles per hour.
 No one would ever guess you don't have a driver's license.